Hibiscus14/ColorSnake/README.md

 <body class="stackedit">
   <div class="stackedit__html"><p><img src="https://i.ibb.co/RbXHmZd/colorsnake.png" alt="enter image description here"></p>
 <h1 id="colorsnake-v1.0">ColorSnake v1.0!</h1>
-<p>ColorSnake is an image sorting programm that is writen<br>
+<p>ColorSnake is an image sorting programm that is writen
-fully on C++, using Qt creator and openCV, by a single developer.
-This program is<br>
-here to make sorting your images by color an easy task.</p>
+fully on C++, using Qt creator and openCV, by a single developer.<br> <br>This program is here to make sorting your images by color an easy task.</p>
 <h2 id="features">Features</h2>
 <p>This program has a bunch of features to help you sort your images the right way.</p>